Subcontractors – The Difference between LOSC and BFSC

 • They may have additional employees.

 • They provide their own method statement, carry out risk assessments and are responsible for their own guarantees and maintenance.

 If your policy provides cover for bona fide sub-contractors on a contingent basis, it is up to you to ensure that they carry satisfactory and adequate insurances and that their policy will include a business description to cover the work they are doing for you.
 Their policies must have an adequate limit of indemnity and contain an indemnity to principals’ clause.

-You must keep a record to show that their insurances have been checked and a diary system to identify when they are due for renewal.
-If you have any questions regarding this or are unsure whether your policy covers this then please get in touch on 01245 449060
+You must keep a record to show that the insurance of each subcontractor has been checked and a diary system to identify when they are due for renewal.
+If you have any questions regarding this or are unsure whether your policy covers this, please get in touch on 01245 449060.

 You can read our latest document here.
-This document outlines key differences between LOSC and BFSC as well as providing key questions to ask in order to determine whether you are covered for your subcontractors.
+This document outlines key differences between LOSC and BFSC as well as the key questions to ask in order to determine if you are covered for your subcontractors.